NINAD-17/Data_Structures_and_Algorithms/[12] OOPs/[01] Part 1/readme.md

     <img src="padding_alignment.jpg" >

+- **More Explaination of Padding concept:**
+    - **Why alignment exists**
+        - Modern CPUs usually access memory in words (4 bytes on 32‑bit, 8 bytes on 64‑bit).
+        - But alignment is based on the largest member type in the class, not always fixed at 4 or 8.
+            Example:
+            - If your class has a double (8 bytes), the object size will be rounded up to a multiple of 8.
+            - If the largest member is int (4 bytes), the object size will be rounded up to a multiple of 4.
+        - If data isn’t aligned, the CPU may need extra work (slower access).
+        - When you explicitly declare an array of objects, they are stored consecutively in memory `Hero heroes[10];`.
+Otherwise, individual objects are separate and not in an array
+        - Padding matters because in such arrays, each object must start at a properly aligned address.
+        - That’s why the compiler ensures the size of each object is a multiple of the largest alignment requirement.
+    - **What is padding really?**
+        - Padding = unused bytes inserted by the compiler.
+        - They are not “garbage data you can use.”
+They are just reserved to ensure the next member or next object in an array starts at the correct aligned address.
+        - You cannot rely on their contents — they are simply ignored space.
+        Example:
+        `double a; double b; short s;`
+        - double = 8 bytes, must start at multiple of 8.
+        - short = 2 bytes.
+        `[a: 8][b: 8][s: 2][padding: 6]`
+        - Total theoretical = 18, padded to 24 (next multiple of 8).
+        - So object size = 24.

 ### External Class
 You can able to define class in external file.
 To do this make a cpp file and write the class in it.
 In original file where you want to add that class, simply include that file path in `"..."` this.